Debjit28/courseera_github_work/README.md

 # courseera_github_work
-this is my work for the course which was given to me by it
+this is my work for the coursera which was given to me by it